-Providers of services in settings identified in the California Statewide Transition Plan (Attachment A) that are not in compliance with the HCBS rules may be eligible for funding.
+Providers of services in settings identified in the California Statewide Transition Plan (Attachment A) are eligible for funding.

 Application Process

 There are multiple phases and timelines associated with the funding application process.
 Concepts submitted to regional centers after the date noted below may be ineligible for consideration.